frankframework/frank-manual/docs/source/testing/larva/ignores.rst

      - Format decimal content between key1 and key2

+The ignores use the following structure: ``<ignoreOption><identifier>.key=<text>``.

+Some ignores require 2 keys to indicate start and end, which are denoted as key1 and key2.
+Both require the same identifier.
+The <identifier> is an increasing sequence of integers starting at 1 for each ignore.
+The <text> indicates what to look for.

 Usually those ignores are written in the ``common.properties`` file where you define your services (see section :ref:`testingLarvaServices`), in this way they apply to all test scenarios which have included this ``common.properties`` file.
 If you want to use ignores in a particular test scenario, then you can put them in that related ``scenario.properties`` file.

-Some ignores require 2 keys to indicate start and end, which are denoted as key1 and key2.
-Both require the same identifier.
-The identifier can be either an increasing sequence of integers starting at 1 for each ignore or an string starting with a “.”.
-The text indicates what to look for.

-Imagine that you want to compare the following result with the expected result:
+In the subsections below, the ignores are explained by showing their effect on a target XML document.
+This target XML reads as follow:

 .. code-block:: XML